lightning/bolts/03-transactions.md

 ## Key Derivation

 Each commitment transaction uses a unique set of keys; `localkey` and `remotekey`.
 The HTLC-success and HTLC-timeout transactions use `local_delayedkey` and `revocationkey`.
 These are changed every time depending on the
 `per_commitment_point`.

 Keys change because of the desire for trustless outsourcing of watching for revoked transactions; a _watcher_ should not be able to determine what the contents of commitment transaction is, even if given the transaction ID to watch for and can make a reasonable guess as to what HTLCs and balances might be included.
 Nonetheless, to avoid storage for every commitment transaction, it can be given the `per_commitment_secret` values (which can be stored compactly) and the `revocation_basepoint` and `delayed_payment_basepoint` to regenerate the scripts required for the penalty transaction: it need only be given (and store) the signatures for each penalty input.

-Changing the `localkey` and `remotekey` every time ensures that commitment transaction id cannot be guessed: Every commitment transaction uses one of these in its output script.
+Changing the `localkey` and `remotekey` every time ensures that commitment transaction ID cannot be guessed: Every commitment transaction uses one of these in its output script.
 Splitting the `local_delayedkey` which is required for the penalty transaction allows that to be shared with the watcher without revealing `localkey`; even if both peers use the same watcher, nothing is revealed.

 Finally, even in the case of normal unilateral close, the HTLC-success and/or HTLC-timeout transactions do not reveal anything to the